krosk/fastswitch-notes/notes/11-12_november.md

 Alright, I did not remove them early enough, I need to go even earlier!
 The function building SystemRAM is located at request_standard_resources(), called quite early.
 Maybe we can use the .reserve like tuna?

+Used it, and it cut the SystemRAM correctly, although ioremap continues to fail: this is because pfn_valid always return true, (there is no HAVE_ARCH_PFN_VALID), and is incidentally dependant of ARCH_HAS_HOLES_MEMORYMODEL.
+For now, I select it, but at term it should be a muxos requirement.

+Managed to finally allocate MuxOS.

+**slow start due to disk**
+I still have no idea of why the start is SO slow.
+But i suspect it is due to the sd card emulation which is slow by itself.
+On boot, many things are likely to be loaded and run.

+**load image**
+Seems like there are issues when the arguments have not been provided entirely.

+**linux vanilla suspend**
+And there is no request_suspend_state, that was a android operation.
+Using pm_suspend instead, which is the direct call (no early suspend).
+Then trying to enable the suspend... but not sure they have it (and it is likely they don't).

+It is probably because there is no suspend_ops.
+Adding a basic one for now, but I guess I may have to implement the lower levels.